9 Nov 16

 A nonsentimental journey through complexity as resource

-This article is part of The Avant-Guardian no. 8.1 a special supplement on the Eastern Daze festival.
+This artwork is part of The Avant-Guardian no. 8.1, a special supplement on the Eastern Daze festival.

 Giancarlo Toniutti is an electro-acoustic composer, anthropologist and visual artist living and working in Italy.
 Ever since the very early eighties he has been steadily building a completely unique ‘universe of sound’ through detailed tape collage and analogue sound synthesis.
 Toniutti’s solo work is well revered and for good reason; his 1985 album ‘La Mutazione’ is regarded as a missing link between the dark cosmic electronics of Klaus Schulze and Tangerine Dream and the early noise esthetics of Whitehouse and Nurse With Wound.
 Next to his solo work he collaborated with kindred spirits like Andrew Chalk and Conrad Schnitzler.
 For Eastern Daze III Toniutti will do an exclusive quadrophonic performance of his 1986 ambient masterpiece ‘Epigènesi’, a concept album dealing with new forms of languages and - in a way- new types of humanity.
 Expect to be taken on a trip to far away forgotten cultures that might never even have existed in the first place..